Source configuration

 del(.plain_text)

-Enabling/Disabling a source from an index
+Enabling/disabling a source from an index

 A source can be enabled or disabled from an index using the CLI command quickwit source enable